 The battery charging device is your car’s alternator, which makes electricity to charge the battery and power up all the accessories in the vehicle.
 The alternator must be tested periodically to ensure its safety, a significant part of your motor vehicle’s electrical system.

 If you want to know how to test an alternator with a screwdriver, you have come to the right place!
 This relatively simple procedure can be accomplished in about 10 minutes.
 But before we start, ensure you have all the required tools and crafts for this job.

-Equipment you will need includes a screwdriver and external circuits: electrical tape, wire connectors, and distilled water.
+You will need a screwdriver and external circuits: electrical tape, wire connectors, and distilled water.

 How Does Alternator of Car Works

 The alternator is a crucial component of a car’s electrical system.
 Its primary function is to convert mechanical energy into electrical energy, which is used to power the car’s various electrical systems and recharge the battery while the engine is running.

 Here’s how an alternator works:

 - Power Generation: The alternator is connected to the engine via a belt or pulley system.
 As the engine runs, it rotates the alternator’s rotor, which creates a magnetic field inside the alternator.